Climate Change

 The consensus is that the rise needs to be limited to 1.5 degrees.
 Global temperatures already surpass the threshold regularly on daily, monthly and even annual scales.
 However, some still believe the long-term average can be returned below the critical point.

 At the same time, Saudi Arabia managed to sideline the efforts to phase out fossil fuels, according to climate diplomats.
 The goal is not even mentioned by name in the final document, diluting the initiative.
-The Conference of the Parties of the UN Framework Convention on Climate Change (UNFCCC), which is the international body’s official name, has just reaffirmed the conclusions from COP28.
+The Conference of the Parties of the UN Framework Convention on Climate Change (UNFCCC), which is the international body’s official name, only reaffirmed the conclusions from COP28.

 Kumer expressed disappointment at the lack of concrete commitments for a faster reduction of greenhouse gas emissions and the gradual elimination of fossil fuels.
 Nevertheless, he emphasized the importance of continued cooperation with countries within the so-called High Ambition Coalition.